AidanFaith/aidanfaith/README.md

 ## Hi there 👋

+My name is Aidan, and I am a new computer science Master's graduate (Fall 2025).

+I am working towards full-stack proficiency, but I have a preference for frontend development.

+Now that I have completed my studies, I hope to highlight my skills here with some new personal projects that I will build from scratch.

 <!--
+## My Tools and Tech
+Design: Figma, Procreate, Photoshop, Blender

+Build: React, Swift, Kotlin

 **AidanFaith/aidanfaith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: